peterbro1/LDPEGPGGG/README.md

 Edit 2022:

-#### I do not plan on updating or continuing support for this plugin
+#### There is no documentation or support as this was a privately contracted project never meant to be shared publicly.
+This is now abandoned, and I do not plan to maintain it.